Features and Ease of Use

 If you want to open an online store but don’t want to pay for expensive software to operate it, you can use ABzone’s own system, which can be ordered directly with the domain.
 By paying a yearly application cost (with no setup fees), you can run your internet presentations, which includes emails on your own domain.

 ABzone’s pricing page (for hosting) also mentions that all tariffs come with a free website but no further details are given.

 It appears you can easily upgrade your hosting plan with ABzone as the company mentions how you can do it and the way your payment will be adjusted.
 However, I didn’t find any similar details in case someone wants to downgrade their chosen plan.

 ABzone’s hosting plans are pricey.
 Its entry-level plan is almost three to four times more than the industry average.
 In addition, ABzone doesn’t offer any uptime guarantee, and has no money-back guarantee, user-friendly cPanel, or one-click app installer, etc. So, there’s a bit of a question as to why anyone would pay such a steep price and not get these when other providers are offering them all at a fraction of the cost.

 You can reach ABzone’s support staff via phone, email, or fax but I am not sure what the response time is.
 An exploratory email I sent them went unanswered.
 I think a live chat option would have been a nice addition to help customers get quick answers to their queries.

-ABzone has an FAQ section (named “Your questions”) where you will get detailed answers to many of your questions.
-It also has an advice/technical support section where you will find detailed tutorial type posts.
-So, those looking for self-help will surely find both of these sections pretty useful.
+ABzone has an FAQ section called “Your questions” that provides detailed answers to many of your questions.
+They also have an advice/technical support section with detailed tutorial-type posts.
+So, if you’re looking for self-help, you’ll find both of these sections quite useful.